You will sign an electronic signature at the time of registration regarding abiding by these policies.

 There are rare times when our Staff or Founding Director must either have a camper take a day off or dismiss them from the camp program due to behavior that demands significant 1:1 staff and youth leader attention.
 Behaviors which may result in 24-hour break or dismissal include running away from the group, disregarding staff and youth leader’s instructions and re-directions, inability or lack of desire to participate in majority of our programming, scary language, physically threatening movements or meanness towards other campers or physical harm to anyone at the camp, including, but not limited to: targeting other children and using scary or mean language, hitting, kicking, biting, throwing objects.
 If a serious issue involving physical harm has occurred, an immediate dismissal happens, whereas with other behaviors, we communicate with parents (or their pick up person, who we expect to relay messages to parents) and campers about behaviors that we are seeing and need to change, and give about three chances before requiring a break from camp, which could be for part of a day, or an entire day.
 Upon return from a day long break, if the behavior causing the break continues to happen, it is grounds for dismissal for remainder of camp.
 Our goal is wanting to create successful situations for all involved.
 We realize it is not easy to make plans at the last minute if a break or dismissal happens, so it’s important to consider before signing up your child.
 There will be no refund for unused days at camp.

-Parents send in lunch, two snacks and a water bottle..
-Camp may serve occasional treats, like fruit popsicles.
+Parents send in lunch, two snacks and a water bottle.
+Camp may serve occasional treats, like fruit popsicles, or have a cooking project.

 CHECKING IN AND OUT, AUTHORIZED LIST OF PICK-UP PEOPLE FOR YOUR CHILD, and I.D.
 CHECK INFO: Our staff will check in and out your child based on your drop off and pick up times.
 These records are reviewed for any late pick-up billing.
 At pick-up time, staff will release kids to those people listed on your authorized list.
 Please make sure your list is updated in the Household Area on your online account by 2pm the Tuesday before camp.
 Emergency contacts should be updated at the same time.
 In the case of authorized pick-up additions after Tuesday, 2pm, parents will need to text or verbally tell on site staff.
 The last minute updates will be entered by the office for the current camp, but the families household account will not be updated.
 At pick up, our staff checks authorized list, and that your child recognizes person.
 We do not check i.d. unless you let our office know about a situation that would require this (contact office at least a week before camp).